scristobal/botatobot/README.md

 ##### If using replicate.com

-If using replicate.com you need the token, the version and their url.
-Add the following to your `.env` file.
+You need the Telegram and Replicate tokens and the Stable Diffusion model version, create an `.env` file or make them available in the environment.

 ```text
 BOT_TOKEN=123456789:ABCDEF1234567890ABCDEF1234567890ABC